 The word is out – people are increasingly falling back in love with greenery.
-The interest in gardening has doubled as we’re trying to get back in touch with nature and find some tranquility through this wonderful hobby.
+The interest in gardening has doubled as we try to get back in touch with nature and find some tranquility through this wonderful hobby.
 But this rising interest in home-grown vegetation is really much more than just a hobby.
-We’re looking for ways to contribute to the health of our planet as individuals, and what better way to do this than by growing nature’s own air filtration systems!
-Our individual efforts are in fact a reflection of what landscape designers and scientists have been teaching us for years.
-As we’ve grown extremely aware of how plants can help filter out pollution and aid ozone layer recovery while generally having a soothing effect on our own bodies, we’re embracing the spread of greenery beyond the garden – that is, in all places, forms and directions.
+We’re looking for ways to contribute to the health of our planet as individuals, and what better way to do this than by growing nature’s own air filtration systems?
+Our individual efforts are, in fact, a reflection of what landscape designers and scientists have been teaching us for years.
+As we’ve grown extremely aware of how plants can help filter out pollution and aid ozone layer recovery while generally having a soothing effect on our own bodies, we’re embracing the spread of greenery beyond the garden – that is, in all places, forms, and directions.

 Inside the home